JaneliaSciComp/JaneliaDataStandards/Definitions.md

 Related terms: "downsampling", "resolution"

 ### "resolution"
 1. The level of detail in an image.
-A high resolution image will have more samples, and more visible detail, than a low resolution image for the same field of view.
+A high resolution image will have more samples than a low resolution image for the same field of view.
 2. The physical (usually spatial) sampling interval for an image.
 In other words, the distance between samples.
 Usually expressed separately for each dimension, e.g. millimeters per pixel in x.
-(Note: The sampling *interval* is the reciprocal of the sampling *rate* (also called sampling *frequency*), which is the number of samples over a physical interval, e.g. pixels per millimeter.)
+(Note: The sampling *interval* is the reciprocal of the sampling *rate*.)
 3. The total number of samples in each dimension of an image.
-For example, a 2-dimensional image with 1500 pixels along the x dimension and 1000 pixels along the y dimension would have a resolution of 1500 x 1000 (the colloquial convention is to express the dimensions in x, y, z order).
+For example, a 2-dimensional image with 1500 pixels along the x dimension and 1000 pixels along the y dimension could be said to have a resolution of 1500 x 1000 (the colloquial convention is to express the dimensions in x, y, z order).

 "Resolution" should be considered synonymous with "spatial resolution" unless otherwise specified (e.g. gray-level resolution, temporal resolution, etc.).